Want to learn about the law?

 Lori smiled.
 “It’s okay.
 We all make mistakes.
 My mom says we just have to learn from them.”

-She placed her hand on Amina’s back.
+She placed her hand on Kayla’s shoulder.
 “So next time somebody asks you to hold something fishy, just say, ‘No way—I’m doing the right thing with Lori Legal!’”

 Lori grinned and leaned in.
 “I had to say it.
 It’s in my contract.”
 (Lori winks.)